hamishtodd1/PgaInUnity/README.md

 ## TODOs.
 Let me know if you'd like me to get of my arse and implement these!

--There may be a problem with the minus signs of the join and projections.
+- There may be a problem with the minus signs of the join and projections.
 It is very unlikely to affect anyone.
 This is ongoing research in my opinion
--Conversion to Matrix4x4.
+- Conversion to Matrix4x4.
 This should be easy, I just don't have time.
--Dedicated Dual Quaternion, Bivector, point, plane classes.
+- Dedicated Dual Quaternion, Bivector, point, plane classes.
 Add in flector and now we're more typed I guess?
--Perhaps you should even just be able to use unity planes as-is.
+- Perhaps you should even just be able to use unity planes as- is.
 Not vectors though, there's unavoidable ambiguity about directions vs positions in there
--Arbitrary distance and angle formulae
+- Arbitrary distance and angle formulae
--Overload some operator to do sandwiching
+- Overload some operator to do sandwiching
--More compatibility with FABRIK
+- More compatibility with FABRIK
--I might be being paranoid to have (~X) rather than just ~X
+- I might be being paranoid to have (~X) rather than just ~X

 ## Contact